-Possible solutions to address the root causes are as follows: In PLC's, teachers will meet to plan for The Integration of Knowledge and Ideas; Teachers will select content/ activities that examine multiple texts and diverse media.
-Teachers will use historical documents and videos; Poetry and audio recording; Drama and video.
-Concerning building endurance, teachers will give students timed practice and will use graphic organizers to improve comprehension of text.
-Regarding Key Ideas and Details, teachers will use PLC's to plan for teaching targeted reading strategies on specific days, using select graphic organizers, using daily bell ringers/exit tickets to address the concern and using question stems to give students the opportunity to create questions.
+Some solutions that address our root causes are for us to encourage our teachers to attend District trainings on how to improve instruction with the strategy of stacking standards.
+As a school we are currently customizing professional development to build our teacher capacity to interact with both Benchmark Advanced and Study Sync curriculum to meet the needs of our diverse learners.
+Teachers will use PLC's to plan for teaching targeted reading strategies on specific days, using select graphic organizers, using daily bell ringers/exit tickets to address the concern and using question stems to give students the opportunity to create questions.
 A PLC calendar will continue to be implemented with notes/sign in's being due to admin monthly.
 Collaborative team and grade level meetings to inform and target the transition from Prek-Head Start to Kindergarten should be planned and implemented with fidelity.
 Additionally, assisting with reducing language barriers and providing tutorial programs with measurable outcomes will also address root causes.
 Students that reach middle school having historically performed at a level 1 will be referred to School Based Team.